 Cow parsley (Anthriscus sylvestris ‘Ravenswing’) self-seeds readily, but you can give it a helping hand or introduce it to new areas by sowing the seeds directly now.
 When harvesting the seeds, keep the starry flowerheads intact as they’ll provide lovely winter interest.

-Sweet woodruff (Galium odoratum) is a shade-loving perennial, often used as a groundcover plant.
+Sweet woodruff (Galium odoratum) is a shade-loving perennial with white flowers, often used as a groundcover plant.
 Sow the seeds directly in autumn in raked, improved soil for spring germination.

 Cowslips (Primula veris) are tough little perennials that relish a partially shady spot in the garden.
 Fresh seeds need a cold period to germinate, so sow fresh seed now where they are to flower.
 Look for signs of germination in spring.